SEI-R-2-22/u2_lab_password_validator/README.md

 5. Display a message if the user's inputs are valid.

 ### Bonus

 * Make sure passwords are at least 7 characters in length.
 * Make sure passwords includes a number and a special character.
+(Check out [Regex](http://emailregex.com/))
 * Validate the email to make sure it includes an `@` sign.
+* Highlight the inputs where the errors occurred.

+### Double Mega Bonus

+* Include inputs for a date of birth with at least one validator.
+* Check out the [Luhn Algorithm](https://en.wikipedia.org/wiki/Luhn_algorithm) and try your hand in validating a credit card number.

 ## Resources